 Still, if you’re a fan of old-school aesthetics, the SMEG coffee maker will really float your boat.
 This dreamy retro style coffee machine has been a real hit on Instagram, so I’ve ordered one to test out.

-I want to know whether the SMEG coffee maker can deliver great coffee as well as stunning good looks.
-While I’m waiting for the Amazon box to arrive, I’ll take a preliminary look at the coffee maker that’s got everyone talking.
+I wanted to know whether the SMEG coffee maker could deliver great coffee as well as stunning good looks.
+So, I ordered the SMEG from Amazon and just finished testing it out.
+A little later I’ll discuss my experiences using the coffee maker that’s got everyone talking.

 Best Retro Coffee Maker